 Xray integrates with Agile to give you a flexible way of viewing, managing and reporting some Xray issue types.

-Agile boards are an excellent way to visually keep track of the progress of project's tasks.
+Agile boards are an excellent way to visually keep track of the progress of a project's tasks.

 Usually, you use Agile boards to manage sprint-related issues, such as user stories, tasks and defects.

 You can extend the usage of Agile boards to also make them testing-aware.

 Agile boards are great, but they do not replace other types of reports where more information may be consulted and analyzed.